raganwald/javascript-allonge-six/manuscript/markdown/ValuesAndExpressions/strings.md

 > An expression is any valid unit of code that resolves to a value.—[Mozilla Development Network: Expressions and operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators)

 Like most programming languages, JavaScript also has string literals, like `'fubar'` or `'fizzbuzz'`.
-Like many contemporary languages, special characters can be included in a string literal by means of an *escape sequence*.
-For example, the escape sequence `\n` inserts a newline character in a string literal, like this:'first line\nsecond line'.
+Special characters can be included in a string literal by means of an *escape sequence*.
+For example, the escape sequence `\n` inserts a newline character in a string literal, like this: `'first line\nsecond line'`.

 There are operators that can be used on strings.
 The most common is `+`, it *concatenates*: